Ulrich II von Graben

 Ulrich II von Graben (before 1300 – c.
-1361) was a Styrian noble, a member of the edelfrei Von Stein family.
-He held the titles as Lord of Kornberg and Graben Castle (near Novo Mesto in Lower Carniola), as well as burgrave of Gleichenberg, Rothenfels and Hohenwang.
+1361) was a Styrian noble, a member of the edelfrei Von Graben family.
+He held the titles as Lord of Kornberg and Graben (near Novo Mesto in Lower Carniola), as well as burgrave of Gleichenberg, Rothenfels and Hohenwang.

 Life

+Origin and Family

 He was the son of Ulrich I von Graben, burgrave of Gleichenberg, and his wife Gertrud (both died before 1325).
 His father had entered the service of the Lords of Walsee, a Swabian dynasty with extended properties in the Styrian lands, and from 1302 appeared as a vassal of the Stubenberg family.